 Associate Professor Susanna Scarparo

-Susanna took on the role of the AssociateDean (Education) in Feb 2011, and since then…
+Susanna took on the role of the AssociateDean (Teaching and Learning) in Feb 2011, and…